nyx-project/vyhub-documentation/docs/central/affiliate.md

-# VyHub Affiliate System and Partner Program
+# VyHub Affiliate and Partner Program

 VyHub offers an affiliate partner program.
 Anybody can join the partner program.

 ## Potential Partners
 The following partners are usually well suited to become part of our affiliate program.

 - Game server hosting companies
 - Game community lists
 - Gaming new sites with technical focus